quicwg/base-drafts/draft-ietf-quic-tls.md

 authenticated.
 Packet protection keys MUST NOT be used for removing packet protection after authentication fails on more than a per-AEAD limit.
 Endpoints MUST initiate a key update before reaching this limit.
-Applying a limit reduces the probability than attacker is able to successfully forge a packet; see
+Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see
 {{AEBounds}} and {{ROBUST}}.

 For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305 the